 - ✓ What age you want to begin taking your money.
 Review your Target Retirement Age (TRA) regularly to make sure it's realistic for your circumstances.
 You can review and change your TRA in My USS, at any time.
 If you don't pick a TRA, it'll automatically be set as the Normal Pension Age (NPA) which is currently 66. - ✓ When you'll begin taking your money from the Investment Builder.
-You might want to move your investment funds to lower risk options as you approach your TRA.
-If you're in a lifestyle option, this moving happens automatically.
+As you approach your TRA, your attitude to risk might change so it's important to keep reviewing your investment choices.
+If you're in a lifestyle option, we will move your investments over time to a more cautious approach automatically .
 If you don't review your TRA regularly, you are at risk of the following: - Your investments may be moved too early, and you could lose out on investment growth. - Your investments may be moved too late, leaving your money exposed to sudden changes in investment markets just before your retirement, which could reduce your retirement savings.

 - ✓ Tax implications Your pension will be taxed, just like a regular income, when you start taking it.
 If you're thinking about what to take, there are different tax implications that may affect you.
-Have a look at our website uss.co.uk for further details on pension tax and consider getting advice from an independent financial adviser (you may be charged a fee for any advice). - ✓ Speak to a financial adviser if you would like further support with making financial decisions.
+Have a look at our website uss.co.uk for further details on pension tax and consider getting advice from an independent financial adviser (you may be charged a fee for any advice). - Speak to a financial adviser if you would like further support with making financial decisions.
 You may be charged for any advice you receive.